Current Safeguarding Issues – 2018/2019

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with SEND and LGBT children are at greater risk.

-The above list is not exhaustive and as new policy guidance and legislation develops within the remit of Safeguarding we will review and update our policies and procedures as appropriate and in line with the Local Safeguarding Board and Local Authority.
+The above list is not exhaustive and as new policy guidance and legislation develops within the remit of Safeguarding we will review and update our policies and procedures as appropriate and in line with the Local Authority.